The PenduMAV: A Six-Input Omnidirectional MAV without Internal Forces - Design, Dynamics, and SE(3) Control: Proposed Design and Dynamical Model

 \begin{result}[Input dimension property] The proposed design satisfies the input dimension property.
-In fact the dimension of the manifold of the configuration of the base frame $C_1^0$ is six and the dimension of the input is $\operatorname{dim}(u)=6$ (four propeller speeds and two servomotor speeds).
-In other words, the system is square with respect to the output being $C_1^0$, the pose of $B_1$. \end{result}
+In fact the dimension of the manifold of the configuration of the base frame $C_1^0$ is six and the dimension of the input is $\operatorname{dim}(u)=6$ (four propeller thrusts and two servomotor speeds). \end{result}